ccroft6/Machine_Learning_Trading_Bot/README.md

 ![Baseline Plot](./Images/baseline_plot.png)

 * **Adjusting the size of the training dataset:** The training size was adjusted from 3 months to 7 months.
 Other sizes were attempted (i.e., 2 months, 6 months, 12 months, 16 months, 20 months), but 7 months provided the best improvement.
 It improved the accuracy by 1% (from 55% to 56%).
 It also improved the precision of the "-1" class by 2% (from 43% to 45%).
+The recall for the "-1" class is still low, but it improved from 4% to 5%.
+The algorithm is still better at predicting the "1" class compared to the "-1" class.
+When looking at the plot, the actual returns were above the strategy returns from the end of 2018 to the beginning of 2020.
+Then, the strategy returns are higher than the actual returns from early 2020 to early 2021.
+At the end of the data (beginning of 2021), the strategy returns are above the actual returns by a little over 30%.

 7-Month Offset Report